 Careful planning and designing of the structured time you will be spending with your team will improve the results of those endeavors.

 There is always value in getting your team together in one room, though without structure, purpose or planning, such a session can be unproductive or frustrating.
+Whether you are developing a marketing plan, a problem solving workshop or a simple catch-up meeting, it’s vital you factor planning into your process.

 Remember that change management is often not a single project but a composite of many smaller meetings, workshops, projects, and tasks.
 By intelligently designing each component and ensuring its success, the larger goal of enacting organizational change can then be reached.